 Select sites and devices with care

 For some events, such as tamper for cameras or open for access control, you might experience a few devices that emit a lot of the events.
 In that case, these events are usually less interesting, as they happen regularly and rarely require anyone's attention.
 When setting up alerts for those events using an Alert, you can un-select devices that emit a lot of events from the alert.
-That way, you’ll receive less notifications from the alert and can focus on events that actually require investigation.
+That way, you’ll receive fewer notifications from the alert and can focus on events that actually require investigation.

 Select a time period

 Many organizations are only interested in alerts during a certain time period, such as the night or weekends.
 When setting up an alert, you can customize the time period when the alert notifies you to avoid receiving alerts at a time when you don’t want to.

 Configure your motion and tamper events per camera

 The type of motion events that are detected should be configured per camera.
 Each camera has a distinct position and view and therefore requires a specific configuration to generate the right events.
 For example, if you only are interested in people or vehicles, you can significantly reduce the number of events emitted by selecting People and Vehicle detection on the camera.
 Similarly, if you only care about motion in a specific region of the camera, you should enable Specify Region to only focus on a subset of the camera’s field of vision.
 Some cameras monitor areas that are busy by day but should be empty at night.
 For these cameras, you should limit the time period when events are being generated.
 For more information on how to configure motion events, click here.

 For tamper events, you should experiment with the sensitivity of the tamper detection, based on how much vibration the camera experiences.
 For cameras in high-vibration areas, it might be better to turn off tamper detection altogether to avoid uninteresting alerts.
 For more information on how to configure tamper events, click here.